kajusK/Picoballoon2021/README.md

 The programming and debug uart connectors are separated from the main layout and this piece of the PCB will be snapped off before launch to reduce weight.

+**Power consumption** with 3 V power supply
+  * board topped at 50 mA with GPS searching for satellites, RFM in standby and MCU running
+  * 7,3 mA with GPS powered off
+  * 5,3 mA with RFM95 in sleep mode and GPS off
+  * 45 uA with devices powered off

+**Weight**
+  * 10 g - Battery
+  * ~3 g - Probe PCB with programming header
+  * TODO g - Take off weight officially measured

 Frontend
 --------
 Data received by [TTN](https://www.thethingsnetwork.org/) are sent over